 Abstract

-A linear different operator is called weakly hypoelliptic if any local solution of is smooth.
+A linear different operator L is called weakly hypoelliptic if any local solution u of Lu=0 is smooth.
 We allow for systems, that is, the coefficients may be matrices, not necessarily of square size.
 This is a huge class of important operators which coverall elliptic, overdetermined elliptic, subelliptic, and parabolic equations.
 We extend several classical theorems from complex analysis to solutions of any weakly hypoelliptic equation: the Montel theorem providing convergent subsequences, the Vitali theorem ensuring convergence of a given sequence, and Riemann's first removable singularity theorem.
-In the case of constant coefficients, we show that Liouville's theorem holds, any bounded solution must be constant, and any -solution must vanish.
+In the case of constant coefficients, we show that Liouville's theorem holds, any bounded solution must be constant, and any Lp-solution must vanish.

 Citation